EMPATHY FOR SELF

 Goal:

-To assess an individual's capacity and tendency to understand and care for their own internal experiences, needs, values, and perspectives with compassion1 ....
-Drawing from the concept of applying design thinking to oneself, this involves becoming an empathetic observer of one's own life, challenging assumptions, and exploring motivations and behaviours without immediate judgement2 .
-It includes deep self-understanding and reflecting on one's identity and circumstances1 ....
+The goal of this assessment is to assess an individual's capacity and tendency to understand and care for their own internal experiences, needs, values, and perspectives with compassion.
+Drawing from the concept of applying design thinking to oneself, this involves becoming an empathetic observer of one's own life, challenging assumptions, and exploring motivations and behaviours without immediate judgement.
+It includes deep self-understanding and reflecting on one's identity and circumstances.

 Key Areas for Assessment: